 How An Atlanta Car Accident Lawyer Can Help?

-If you were seriously injured by a driver that did not own the vehicle he or she was driving, we urge you to contact an Atlanta car accident lawyer at Allen & Scofield Injury Lawyers, LLC.
+If you were seriously injured by a driver that did not own the vehicle he or she was driving, we urge you to contact an Atlanta car accident lawyer at Graham Scofield Injury Lawyers.
 These cases are technically challenging.
 They also have to be litigated if the liability insurance company denies coverage.

 Liability insurance companies know that it can be difficult for an accident victim to prove that the negligent driver was a permissive user.
 Therefore, they frequently deny coverage – even if they think that the negligent driver was probably a permissive user.
 Insurers hope that accident victims won’t have enough money to prove that the driver was a permissive user.

-The attorneys at Allen & Scofield Injury Lawyers, LLC have the resources to prove that the negligent driver was a permissive user.
+The attorneys at Graham Scofield Injury Lawyers have the resources to prove that the negligent driver was a permissive user.